 For instance if the circle encompassed the entire 400 pixels shown, the mean signal would be 25.59e-, the standard deviation 7.41e- and SNR 3.45, closer to the values suggested by theory.
 As the sample size gets larger, precision improves:

-Information theory suggests that to keep the error below 1% one needs to have a sample size of 20,000 or more.
+With a static scene we could also sample the area many separate times, increasing the number of available samples to compute Signal, Noise and SNR.
+Information theory suggests that to keep the sampling error below 1% one needs to have a sample size of 20,000 or more.